anish-lakkapragada/moments-of-clarity/_posts/2023-1-1-double-backprop.markdown

 ## Double-Backpropagation for Smooth Latent Spaces (?)

 Just some background here.
 Generative models (for our purposes) are any type of model which takes in random vector input and generates some novel output.
-For example, a generative model $$ G $$ is a function that takes in a random generated vector $$ \vec{x} $$ and returns an image $$ Y $$.
+For example, a generative model $$ G $$ is a function that takes in a random generated vector **v** and returns an image $$ Y $$.

 Let's say this generative model is trained through some black-box witchcraft (or a GAN training procedure) to generate images of people through these vectors.
 In this case, differing vectors will produce different people (e.g. different genders, races, body type, etc.)